pqrkchqps/diehard-dot-fund-school/beginner/joining_a_group.md

 Every Loomio group starts off with an Introductions thread.
 This is a place where you can say hello and introduce yourself.
 Share why you've joined the group, tell people something about yourself so they can understand you a bit better.

+## This is your opportunity. 🏡
+Discussions and Proposals are invitations to use your voice.
+It's ok to change your mind.
+It's ok to be unsure.
+Participation is great support for someone running a discussion or proposal so find your unique way to particpate and bring it.